 If you’re an indie author, navigating the logistics of self-publishing and distributing your work can be complicated.
-To make this complex process simpler, several services are available to help authors distribute their books.
+To make this complex process simpler, several book distribution services are available to help authors distribute their books.
 Some of these services include:

 - Smashwords – offers easy book distribution to most of the world’s largest ebook retailers (excluding Amazon) and thousands of libraries.
 They also provide free tools for marketing, metadata management, and sales reporting.

 - Draft2Digital – another option for ebook distribution.
 They handle formatting, while the author can easily set the price of their books, get monthly payments, and see daily book sales reports.

 - BookBaby – BookBaby offers book print on demand (POD), ebook distribution, and editing and design services for varying fees.
 They distribute to Amazon, although many authors prefer to work directly with Amazon instead.

 - IngramSpark – a POD platform and online publishing tool that provides access to Ingram’s global distribution network for print and ebook content.
 It’s a one-stop shop for print and ebook distribution, but has upfront costs and fees in addition to royalties.